postcss/postcss/README.md

 * [`postcss-rgb-plz`] converts 3 or 6 digit hex values to `rgb`.
 * [`postcss-rgba-hex`] converts `rgba` values to `hex` analogues.
 * [`colorguard`] helps maintain a consistent color palette.
+* [`postcss-shades-of-gray`] helps keeping grayscale colors consistent to a gray palette.

 ### Images and Fonts